jamiekieranmartin/parsnip/README.md

 # parsnip

-Parsnip is a minimal, powerful, text to JSON converter.
+Parsnip is a minimal text to JSON converter.

 By default, parsnip converts input text to JSON based on a given expression